Table of Contents

 WordPress

 My website runs on self-hosted WordPress, which is a very popular open-source content management system (CMS).
 WordPress enables me to enable visitors the option of creating a user account.
 User accounts can be assigned various privileges and access, such as the default levels of Subscriber, Author, Editor, or Administrator.
 I may collect certain personal information from users who create an account on my website.
 At a minimum, this would include the user’s email address.
 A username is also required but does not necessarily have to be the same as the user’s real name.
 The name and email associated with an account can be changed, but the username cannot.
 Logged-in users can manage their own passwords, which I am not able to view, along with any other personal information that might be used for the purposes of the account.
+If a password is forgotten, there is an option on the login page to send a password reset email.

-WooCommerce, MemberPress, and GiveWP
+WooCommerce, MemberPress, BuddyBoss, and GiveWP

 I also have a membership program, for which I use the WordPress plugin MemberPress, which similarly utilizes and expands upon the WordPress account functionality.
+Members can log in to their account to view members-only content, manage their membership, and do other membership-related activities.

 Additionally, I accept donations, and to do that I use the WordPress plugin GiveWP, which has highly advanced functionality compared to most other options, which makes things easier for me and saves me a lot of time.
+Donors are provided an account to be able to access a dashboard where they can do things like view donation history, download receipts, and manage automatically recurring payments.

 To learn more about Stripe’s privacy policy, click here: